 When we are children, questions fall out of us in rapid succession.
 We’re curious about “why?”, “why not?” and, very quickly, “why?” again.
 But as we get older, we lose the habit.

 Because asking questions requires a certain level of vulnerability, corporate cultures must shift to make clear that questioning is valued.
-MIT’s Ed Schein suggests that, as leaders, this requires us to show humility, vulnerability and trust – and also to empower others to treat us equitably.
+MIT’s Edgar Schein suggests that this requires us, as leaders, to show humility, vulnerability and trust – and also to empower others to treat us equitably.
 It is this that encourages a reciprocal flow of information.
 “When those conditions aren’t present, questions tend to be constrained or, worse, crushed,” warns Schein.

 Hal Gregersen, executive director of the MIT Leadership Center and a senior lecturer in leadership and innovation at the MIT Sloan School of Management, notes that it’s in just this type of (question-friendly, psychologically safe) environment that breakthrough insights are most likely to emerge.

 In his article Better Brainstorming, he writes that by brainstorming for questions rather than answers, it’s possible to create a ‘safe space’ for deeper exploration and to open up unexpected pathways to potential solutions.

 Having discovered this approach almost by accident with his students, Gregersen began experimenting with it in his consulting engagements.
 He has since used the resulting ‘question burst’ methodology with hundreds of corporate clients, including global teams at Chanel, Disney and Genentech.

 - Set the stage.
 We should give ourselves just two minutes to lay out the problem.
 This forces us to frame it in a high-level way that doesn’t constrain or direct the questioning.
 It’s important to state that only questions are wanted, not answers or pushback.